WORD ON THE STREET

 - 2005: County of Monroe "Outstanding Asset Builder"

 - 2008: Eastridge High School "Hall of Fame"

 - 2011: Camp Good Days "Ring of Honor"

 - 2013: Italian Civic League "Outstanding Citizen Award"

 SoccerSam is also a local philanthropist, generously contributing annually to charities such as Camp Good Days and Special Times, Golisano Children's Hospital, Rochester Breast Cancer Coalition and the Alzheimer's Association.
-He is married to his high-school sweetheart Linda Fantauzzo and resides in Webster with his children Salvatore II, Roxanna, Silvio and two grandchildren Santino and Salvatore III.
+He is married to his high-school sweetheart Linda Fantauzzo and resides in Webster, NY.
+Sam enjoys spending time with his three children Salvatore II, Roxanna, Silvio (Angela) and three grandchildren Santino, Salvatore III, and Massimo.

 Kick This is brought to you by...